daverosoff/mcgd/modules/01_Intro_to_2-variable_functions/Module.md

-% Module 01: Intro to 2-variable functions
+% Module 01:
+  Intro to 2-variable functions
+% Dr. Dave Rosoff
+% Fall 2013

+Welcome to the first online module for Calculus 3.
+These modules should be read, along with any other assigned readings or videos, prior to attending class.
+They are carefully designed to fit in with our class discussions, workshop activities, and WeBWorK.

 ### Our Context: $\mathbf{R}^3$